yx1201/Prediction-of-Heparin-Resistance----Pediatric-Data/README.md

 <img src="https://github.com/yx1201/Prediction-of-Heparin-Resistance----Pediatric-Data/blob/master/picture/Population_Distribution.png" width="30%">

 ## Preprocessing
-#### Create a list of resonable binary target varaibla that defines Heparin Resistance
+### Create a list of resonable binary target varaibla that defines Heparin Resistance

-- Patient acquired Heparin of 30/35/40 units in each encounter at any time
+- Titration Difficulty: Some kids were harder to titrate
-  - Maximun of Heparin Dosage larger than 30/35/0
+  - Children who had number of Heparin Titration larger than 15/20 are considered to be Heparin Resistance
+- Two lab indicator that monitor the effect of Heparin
+  - Children who had either maximum of PTT less than 50 or maximum of Anti-Xa less than 0.3 are considered to be Heparin Resistance.
+- Antithrombin: When Heperin Resistance occurs, increasing dosage of Heparin is insufficient.
+Then, we treat the kid with the Antithrombin Supplemantation, which active the anticoagulate effect of Heparin.
+  - Children who had Antithrombin administered are considered to be Heparin Resistance.

 ```
 Give the example
 ```